ivan18m/EventFinder/README.md

 # **EventFinder**
-HATEOAS REST API to find places with events within a radius from sent coordinates
+HATEOAS REST API made in Laravel.

+Find places with events within a radius from sent coordinates

 # Setup